drcscodes/drcs.codes/docs/ai/slides/markov-decision-processes.md

 ## Infinite Horizon Return

 An infinite horizon gives us a **stationary** policy, because there is no time limit influencing the decision.
-For $k$ steps from the current time step:
+From the current time step $t$:

 ```{=latex}
 \[